gilch/hissp/docs/macro_tutorial.rst

    ...   *('BAR'))
    'BAR'

-Try doing that with the C preprocessor.
+Try doing that with the C preprocessor!

 Function Literals
 ~~~~~~~~~~~~~~~~~